-- 12. In all cases, this practice is subject to NRCS standard 340. - 13.
-The cover crop must be killed using mechanical or chemical means or by grazing no earlier than March 15 and no later than June 1.
+12. In all cases, this practice is subject to NRCS standard 340.

+- 13. The cover crop must be killed using mechanical or chemical means or by grazing no earlier than March 15 and no later than June 1.
 The cover crop residue may be left on the field for conservation purposes or the cover crop or its residue may be tilled under.
-The practice will be considered complete once the cover crop has served its purpose and been killed. - 14.
+The practice will be considered complete once the cover crop has served its purpose and been killed.
+Residue may not be removed at any time. - 14.
 In order to provide additional nutrient uptake and promote soil health through the increase of biomass above and below the soil surface, an additional incentive is provided for cover crops that are killed using mechanical, chemical or grazing means, on May 1 or thereafter, but no later than June 1.
 Planting green, planting directly into the growing cover crop prior to termination, is allowed.